EmilyBauer/Binochle/README.md

 # Binochle
-How to play rare card games that require certain amounts of people
+How to play rare german card games that require certain amounts of people